 Early Bird Deadline Approaching for World Credit Union Conference

-MADISON, Wis. — Time is running out to take advantage of the early bird deadline for World Council of Credit Unions' 2013 World Credit Union Conference in Ottawa, Canada, July 14–17, 2013.
-The registration fee will increase US$200 per attendee after May 9.
+MADISON, Wis. — Time is running out to take advantage of early bird registration savings for World Council of Credit Unions' 2018 World Credit Union Conference in Singapore, 15–18 July.
+The registration fee will increase US$200 per attendee after 11 May.

 Conference attendees will have the opportunity to connect with peers from around the world and to hear from leading business minds.
 Keynote speakers include: Chris Skinner, fintech expert and best selling author, Shivvy Jervis, award-winning futurist and Ron Kaufman, a global thought leader on customer service.

 Attendees can choose from over 25 different breakout sessions, lunch and learn workshops and sessions presented by local fintech experts.
 World Council of Credit Unions is now also accredited to offer up to eight Continuing Professional Education (CPE) Credits by attending the 2018 event.